jennguyen1/nhuyhoa/_posts/2016-01-28-Multiple-Sample-Tests-p2.md

 * Assume that if none of the effects are significant, the estimated effects $$\sim iidN(0, \frac{4\sigma^2_{\epsilon}}{2^k})$$.
 Make a QQ-plot of estimated effects and those effects not on the QQ-line are significant

 ## ANOVAs as Regression To Alleviate Missing Data
-There are many advantages of treating ANOVAs as Regression
+There are many advantages of treating ANOVAs as a regression problem

 * Incorporate continuous data that may be important
 * Handle unbalanced groups and missing data